 PROCEDURAL HISTORIES

 STATE COURTS FEDERAL COURTS

 TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

 Indictment02/14/97 (U.S. District Court: Judge Sargus)

-Sentence Prisoner's Petition
+Sentence Prisoner's Petition10/10/03

 State's Return of Writ11/10/03

 FIRST REVIEW OF TRIAL Prisoner's Traverse

 (Direct Appeal) Evidentiary Hearing

 Court of Appeals Decision Decision:

 Supreme Court Decision01/19/00

 U.S. Supreme Court Review10/02/00 REVIEW OF HABEAS DECISION

 (U.S. 6th Circuit Court of Appeals)

 SECOND REVIEW OF TRIAL Notice of Appeal

 (Post-Conviction Action) Prisoner's Brief

 Filed in Trial Court State's Brief

 Trial Court Decision01/15/02 Oral Argument

 Court of Appeals Decision03/24/03 Decision

 Supreme Court Decision07/02/03

 U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION

 (U.S. Supreme Court)

 REVIEW OF FIRST TRIAL REVIEW Certiorari Petition

 ("Murnahan" Appeal) Brief in Opposition

 Court of Appeals Decision Decision or Certiorari Denial

 Supreme Court Decision

-- Status in State Courts as of 12/31/15: No capital proceeding pending. - Status in Federal Courts as of 12/31/15: Pending in the district court on Lindsey's petition for a writ of habeas corpus.
+- Status in State Courts as of 12/31/16: No capital proceeding pending. - Status in Federal Courts as of 12/31/16: Pending in the district court on Lindsey's petition for a writ of habeas corpus.
 Inmate is a plaintiff in the federal lethal injection litigation.

 On 01/19/00, the Ohio Supreme Court affirmed Lindsey's conviction and death sentence on direct appeal.
 On 10/10/03, Lindsey filed a petition for a writ of habeas corpus in the district court.
 On 08/03/12 and 04/20/15, over the Warden's objections, Lindsay amended his habeas petition to add claims challenging the constitutionality of lethal injection.
 The Warden responded on 09/27/12 and 05/22/15.
-On 08/07/15, Lindsey again sought leave to amend his lethal injection claims which the Warden opposed on 08/28/15.
+On 08/07/15, Lindsey again sought leave to amend his lethal injection claims which the court denied on 03/17/16, subject to renewal after the decision in Adams v.
+Bradshaw (Adams III).